 Medicaid is a partnership between the federal government and state governments, and the program is jointly financed by the federal government and state governments

 Medicaid covers a broad range of health and long-term care services

 Medicaid spending is concentrated on the elderly and people with disabilities

 Many states have adopted and implemented state-level expansion programs.

 What is the Difference Between Medicare and Medicaid?

 Medicare is an insurance program.
 Medical bills are paid from trust funds which those who are covered have paid into.
 It serves people over 65 primarily, whatever their income; and serves younger disabled people and dialysis patients.
 Patients pay part of costs through deductibles for hospitals and other costs.
 Small monthly premiums are required for non-hospital coverage.
 Medicare is a federal program that is fairly consistent from state to state.

 Medicaid is an assistance program.
 It serves low-income people of every age.
 Patients typically do not pay any costs for covered medical expenses, but sometimes a small co-payment may be required.
 Medicaid is a federal-state program that varies from state to state.
 A federal-state program is a program that is jointly run and funded by the federal government and the states.

 Next Steps and Registration

-We hope that this guide gives you a better understanding of how these government programs work and are used.
+We hope this simple guide to Medicare and Medicaid gives you a better understanding of how these government programs work and are used.
 Medicare and Medicaid may seem confusing at first, but once you become more familiar with the general concepts and their requirements, you will know what to do if you ever need to use these services.
 While you may not be currently eligible, a family member or friend may be eligible today or become eligible in the near future.